T1A0R3S2H/DSA-Solutions/GFF/Medium/Kth Ancestor in a Tree.md

 Here's how you can implement this approach in C++:

 1. Perform a depth-first search (DFS) to find the path from the root to the given node and store the nodes in a vector.
-2. Once you have the path, if the kth ancestor exists, return the corresponding element from the vector; otherwise, return -1.
+2. Once you have the path, if the kth ancestor exists, return the corresponding element from the vector; otherwise, return -1 (false).

 Here is the complete implementation: